cmarikos/nn25-data-documentation/README.md

 ---

 ## Contact
-Reach out to Christina and cgmarikos@gmail.com for questions on this training
+Reach out to Christina at cgmarikos@gmail.com for questions on this training